surniaulula/wpsso/readme.txt

 	* Refactored SucomNotice methods to handle / store notices for different user IDs than the current user ID.

 == Upgrade Notice ==

+= 4.16.0-dev.1 =

+(2018/10/05) Changed the Document SSO metabox tabs from a horizontal to a vertical layout.

 = 4.15.0 =